preames/llvm-auto-triage-corpus/README.rst

 * llvm-reduce.  llvm-reduce will be used to reduce crashes in LLVM tools, and miscompiles reported by alive on IR inputs.
 Currently, reduction is unconstrained meaning that any failure will be reduced.
+* opt-analysis-isolate.
+This is a custom reducer which attempts to reproduce opt crashes with only analysis printers (i.e. no transformation passes).
+  When successful, this makes it clear when a problem exists in an analysis as opposed to (possibly many) consumer passes.

-The results will be cross fed - i.e. a reduced output from bugpoint will be further reduced via llvm-reduce and vice-versa - but even with that, it is common for the two to converge to different maximally reduced IRs.
+The results from reducers will be cross fed - i.e. a reduced output from bugpoint will be further reduced via llvm-reduce and vice-versa.
+Note that it is common to have reductions converge to multiple different maximally reduced IRs.
+That is, the reduction result is often path dependent on the reduction order chosen.
+It can be insightful to compare them.

 In the nearish future, the following additions are planned:

 * creduce to reduce c/c++ language inputs for clang crashes.
 * clang to opt runline conversion.
 Many times we can derive a crashing opt test by taking clang's -emit-llvm output and doing a bit of cleanup.
-* pass enumeration.
-For crashes in core functionality (e.g.
-  InstructionSimplify), it is common for many passes to reproduce the same problem.
-Having a test which only uses -instsimplify as opposed to e.g. -gvn is thought to be a useful reduction.
 * Constrained reduction of assertion failures.